|

 It’s a relatively small hotel, featuring just 15 rooms and suites.
 The rooms are going to be larger, and come with more amenities like breakfast in the historic cellar with vaulted ceilings, and an honesty bar in the lounge, plus safes, mini-bars, A/C, bathrobes, and more inside each room.

-Montmartre (the 18th Arrondissement): The Most Romantic Place to Stay in Paris
+Montmartre (the 18th Arr.): The Most Romantic Place to Stay

 Despite being in the middle of a gigantic city, Montmartre is an oasis of cobblestone streets that feels oddly cut off and separate from the rest of Paris.And we mean that in the best possible way.